afredston/personalwebsite/content/home/research.md

 ## Biogeography and Climate Change

 Species around the globe are shifting their ranges in response to climate change.
 However, many ecological and environmental processes besides climate also influence species distributions.
-Without understanding these other processes and how they interact with another and with climate, it’s difficult to predict range shifts and make management recommendations.
-My research aims to advance our mechanistic understanding of processes that govern range edges in the Anthropocene.
-Currently, I am exploring whether life history traits related to mobility and dispersal influence how marine species track climate change, via an empirical analysis of large-scale time series data.
+Without understanding these other processes and how they interact with one another and with climate, it’s difficult to predict range shifts and make management recommendations.
+My research aims to advance our mechanistic understanding of processes that govern species distributions in the Anthropocene.
+Currently, I am exploring how range edges of marine species are influenced by temperature, abundance, species traits, and other environmental drivers, via an empirical analysis of large-scale time series data.
 I have also studied the implications of climate-related range shifts for marine protected area design.

 ## Coastal Ecosystems and Runoff